 'Fleabag' And 'Killing Eve' Creator Phoebe Waller-Bridge Is Full Of Surprises

 Phoebe Waller-Bridge writes female characters who are flawed, reckless and unpredictable.
 "As an audience, all we ever want really is to be surprised by things," she says.
-The actor and writer just finished just finished an off-Broadway run of her one-woman show Fleabag, just as the second season of the TV show is dropping on Amazon.
+The actor and writer just finished an off-Broadway run of her one-woman show Fleabag, just as the second season of the TV show is dropping on Amazon.

 The show's title character, Fleabag (her real name is not known), is a charming, hedonistic woman who uses sex to numb herself from the grief of losing her mother and best friend.
 Though she presents herself to the world as seductive and confident, Fleabag frequently turns to the camera to reveal a different side of herself to the audience.